Velesio/velesio-aiserver/docs/_site/README.md

-# Graycat AI Server Documentation
+# neovratz AI Server Documentation

-This repository contains the documentation for Graycat AI Server, automatically built and deployed using GitHub Pages.
+This repository contains the documentation for neovratz AI Server, automatically built and deployed using GitHub Pages.

 ## Local Development